Exercise can stave off heart disease. Every little step helps, especially those who are at higher risk of developing diabetes.

 These “feel-good” chemicals uplift our moods and reduce feelings of stress, anxiety and depression, resulting in less stress on our hearts.

-With just two to three hours of physical activity a week, we will be able to
+With just a few hours of physical activity a week, we will be able to

 What Is a Healthy Weight?